JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 The Janssen server provides messaging infrastructure for publish-subscribe message flows.
 Messaging infrastructure is configurable to the level where it can be enabled or disabled.
-When enabled, configuration also allows choice of providers and supplying configuration for those providers as well.
+When enabled, the configuration also allows a choice of providers and supplying configuration for those providers.

 The Janssen Server provides multiple configuration tools to perform these tasks.